-Indeed, religious dissension and sectarian heat were in the very air.
-Outside, on the Castle Green, the voices of preachers rose up like the drone of insects.
-Every wagon or barrel or chance provision case had been converted into a pulpit, each with its own orator and little knot of eager Here was a russet-coated Taunton hearkeners. volunteer, in jackboots and bandolier, holding forth Farther on a on the justification by works. grenadier of the militia, with blazing red coat and white cross-belt, was deep in the mystery of the Trinity.
+Indeed, religious dissension and sectarian heat were in the Outside, on the Castle Green, the voices of very air. preachers rose up like the drone of insects.
+Every wagon or barrel or chance provision case had been converted into a pulpit, each with its own orator and little knot of eager hearkeners.
+Here was a russet-coated Taunton volunteer, in jack-boots and bandolier, holding forth on the justification by works.
+Farther on a grenadier of the militia, with blazing red coat and white cross-belt, was deep in the mystery of the Trinity.
 In one or two places, where the rude pulpits were too near to each other, the sermons had changed into a hot discussion between the two preachers, in which the audience took part by hums or groans, each applauding the champion whose creed was most in accordance with his own.
-Through this wild scene, made more striking by the ruddy, flickering glare of the camp-fires.
-I picked my way, with a weight at my heart, for I felt how vain it must be to hope for success where such division reigned.
+Through this wild scene, made more striking by the ruddy. flickering glare of the camp-fires, I picked my way, with a weight at my heart, for I felt how vain it must be to hope for success where such divisions reigned.
 Saxon looked on, however, with glistening eyes, and rubbed his hands with satisfaction.

 "The leaven is working," quoth he.

-thing will come of all this ferment."
+"Something will come of all this ferment."